d-rec/drec-origin/docs/platform-overview/platform-functionality.md

 }
 ```

+### Dashboard Device View

 ![Device View](./img/device-view.png)

-## **Meter Reads**
+## Meter Reads

-Once a device is registered on the D-REC Platform, it can submit meter reads for validation—this occurs through the D-REC Platform’s POST /api/meter-reads/new/{id} endpoint, where {id} refers to the identifier that the developer uniquely assigns to each installation.
-Alternatively, this can also be done via a file upload.
-As mentioned earlier, there are three types of meter reads: historical, aggregate, and delta.
-However, no certificate is issued.
+Once registered, devices can submit meter reads for validation through:

+- The D-REC Platform's API endpoint: `POST` `/api/meter-reads/new/{id}`
+  - Where `{id}` is the identifier uniquely assigned to each installation
+- File upload

+Three types of meter reads are supported:

+- **Historical**: Data from a previous period
+- **Aggregate**: Running total of electricity produced since commissioning
+- **Delta**: Specific generation amount between data submissions

+*Note: Submitting meter reads alone does not trigger certificate issuance.*

-## **Buyer Reservation**
+## Buyer Reservation

-A buyer must specify which devices they wish to have certificates issued from.
-Before making a reservation, a device can submit meter data, but no certificates will be issued.
-Once a reservation is made, the platform will start validating the submitted data and then issue the corresponding D-REC.
-The reservation schema is as follows:
+Certificate issuance requires a buyer to specifically request it by selecting devices.
+The reservation process follows these steps:

+1. Buyer specifies which devices should issue certificates
+2. Platform begins validating submitted data from selected devices
+3. Upon successful validation, certificates are issued and assigned to the buyer's wallet

+### Reservation Schema

 ```json
 {